Daniele-Tentoni/xamarin-collection-view-example/README.md

 Created to show un unexpected behaviour using Collection View control from Xamarin Forms library.

+## Updates

+1. Adding Footer element with empty content when using Header element in a Collection View let the header to be visible when user scroll down the collection view, but it's not enought.
+The Header element is in the screen by default.

 ## How to reproduce

 1. Clean the starter Shell template leaving only Collection View page